KanColleTool/KanColleTool/README.md

 ---

-This tool is entirely separate from @Grabacr07's [https://github.com/Grabacr07/KanColleViewer KanColleViewer].
+This tool is entirely separate from @Grabacr07's [KanColleViewer](https://github.com/Grabacr07/KanColleViewer).
 I didn't even know of their project when I started mine, and all of my work has been separate from theirs.